kailas098/Crypto-payment-app-using-blockchain/README.md

 ```

 > **Note**
 I rely on **Ganache** for my blockchain environment.
-I use a copy of a mnemonic phrase into a `.env` from my ganache account.
+You must copy a mnemonic phrase into a `.env` file in the same directory.
+Create a varible `MNEMONIC = '<insert mnemonic phrase here>'`

-Here is a screenshot of the app running.
+Here is a screenshot of the app running on `http://localhost:8501`.

 ![Screen Shot](./images/screenshot_app.jpg)